glamod/cdm-obs-documentation/docs/source/conceptual.rst

 Additional quality control, homogenisation and uncertinty estimates can be provided through the respective tables linked to the observations table.
 Finally, optional information can be provided through the optional tables.

-All of these tables are described further on the physical data model pages.
+These tables are described further on the data tables and code tables pages.

 .. graphviz:: dot_files/conceptual.dot